 \subsection{Quantum Programming}

 Quantum programming is the process of designing and building executable quantum computer programs to achieve a particular computing result~\cite{miszczak2012high,ying2016foundations}.
 Since the quantum programming efforts predate the other quantum software development techniques, we will focus first on quantum programming.
 Here, we briefly introduce the concepts, languages, and semantics of quantum programming.
-An excellent book written by Ying~\cite{ying2016foundations} covers similar material to this section, with more detailed discussions of the fundamentals of quantum programming.
+An excellent book written by Ying~\cite{ying2016foundations} covers much more similar materials to this section, with a focus on the fundamentals of quantum programming.

-\subsubsection{\bf Concepts of Quantum programming}
+\subsubsection{\textbf{Concepts of Quantum Programming}}

 A quantum program consists of blocks of code, each of which contains classical and quantum components.
 Quantum operations can be divided into {\it unitary} operations (reversible and preserve the norm of the operands), and {\it non-unitary} operations (not reversible and have probabilistic implementations).
 A quantum program executed on a quantum computer uses a quantum register of qubits to perform quantum operations, and a classical register of classic bits to record the measurements of the qubits' states and apply quantum operators conditionally~\cite{cross2017open}.
 Therefore, a typical quantum program usually consists of two types of instructions.
 One is called {\it classical instructions} that operate on the state of classical bits and apply conditional statements.
 Another is called {\it quantum instructions} that operate on the state of qubits and measure the qubit values.